 The above is something I hear often from entrepreneurs – domain names don’t matter, people will find me on Google.
-It is a logical thought and a easy way to get the problem solved quick – throw some cash at SEO or just buy some ads – problem solved.
-Building your own brand on the other hand takes time and effort, care and thought, commitment from the whole team.
+It is a logical thought and an easy way to get the problem solved quick – throw some cash at SEO or just buy some ads – problem solved.
+Building your own brand, on the other hand, takes time and effort, care and thought, commitment from the whole team.
 But it pays off and if you are in it for the long run, it should be something to at least consider.

 Imagine you’re a venture capitalist, sitting in your calf hide leather chair, sipping on the delicate blood of fired startup employees whose unexercised shares bought your second mansion, deciding whether to invest in the latest pitch.
 The founder has an amazing new marketplace that matches parents with childcare facilities, a multi-billion dollar industry that almost no one in tech has touched (probably in no small part because the young, coastal, white dudes you allow to come in for pitches don’t think much about childcare).
 But there in the back of your skull is a troubling feeling.
 It can’t be your conscience.
 (You sold that years ago to pay for your vacation island.)

 “What’s to prevent Google from building their own childcare marketplace widget?” you ask.

 “Yes, Google.
 If you get traction, Google will see that in their data, and pre-emptively build a clone that removes any market opportunity?”

 “But that’s not their business.”

 “Neither was flights, or hotels, or stock charts, or mortgage calculators, or song lyrics, or checking people’s download speeds, or hosting video, but look how those sectors turned out.”

 “Yeah, you should give up.
 Please help yourself to some proletariat blood on the way out.”